springfox/springfox/next-release.md

  ...
 }
 ```
-The `@EnableSwagger` annotation, in this example, enables swagger-springnvc out of the box.
+The `@EnableSwagger` annotation, in this example, enables swagger-springmvc out of the box.
 The generated swagger
 json Resource Listing is available at /api-docs

-#### Spring xml Configuration
+#### Spring xml Configuratio
 - To get the default implementation simply define a bean of type: `com.mangofactory.swagger.configuration.SpringSwaggerConfig`

 ```xml
 <mvc:annotation-driven/> <!-- Required so swagger-springmvc can access spring's RequestMappingHandlerMapping  -->
 <bean class="com.mangofactory.swagger.configuration.SpringSwaggerConfig" />
 ```
+- The generated swagger
-- JSON Resource Listing available at /api-docs
+json Resource Listing is available at /api-docs

 ### Usage (SwaggerSpringMvcPlugin)